Here's What We Know About the Extra Tail on Narwhal the 'Unicorn' Puppy's Head

 Turns out the “tail” on Narwhal the “unicorn” puppy’s head is basically just there so we can all fawn over it.
 If you haven’t yet had the privilege of seeing the photos and videos of Narwhal making their way around the web, then allow us to introduce you to the now-internet famous pup.

 Narwhal became a near instant viral star this week after the Twitter account WeRateDogs tweeted out a series of pictures showcasing the extra appendage growing out of his forehead.
-The Wednesday tweet has since garnered over 603,000 likes and nearly 129,000 retweets, and soon after its posting, celebrities like Zach Braff were also tweeting about how about adorable Narwhal was.
+The Wednesday tweet has since garnered over 603,000 likes and nearly 129,000 retweets, and soon after its posting, celebrities like Zach Braff were also tweeting about how adorable Narwhal was.

 Rochelle Steffen, the founder and owner of Mac’s Mission, the special needs dog rescue that took Narwhal in on Nov.
 8, says the face tail serves no real function and doesn’t affect his everyday life.